 Tree of heaven (Ailanthus altissima) is an invasive, fast-growing deciduous tree native to north-east and central China and Taiwan.
-Like other invasive species, it was introduced as an ornamental plant to Europe and North America in the 18th century, but became invasive and a concern to many countries.
+It was introduced as an ornamental plant to Europe and North America in the 18th century.
+It then became invasive and a concern to many countries.

-With funding from the British Columbia Ministry of Forests , CABI has been coordinating options for biological control of tree of heaven in Canada since 2020, where it is found in British Columbia, Ontario and Quebec.
+Funded partly by British Columbia Ministry of Forests , CABI has been coordinating options for biological control of tree of heaven in Canada since 2020.
+Here it is found in British Columbia, Ontario and Quebec.

 In Canada, tree of heaven may have a detrimental impact on infrastructure, as it frequently invades forest edges, railways, roads and cracks in pavements.
 Its roots can also impact other infrastructure, such as building foundations and sewers.